• Both employees and the C-suite recognize the benefits of hybrid working.

 Other companies like Uber, Citigroup and H&R Block are requiring a specific number of days in the office, typically two to three per week.
 And on the other end of the spectrum, a few employers will place workers into categories or tiers.
 For example, Salesforce will have three tiers: flex (in the office one to three days per week), fully remote, and office-based (in the office four to five days per week).
 Similarly, TIAA will group employee roles into four categories: fully remote, mostly remote, mostly on site, and fully on site.

-Getting hybrid right
+Getting hybrid working model right

 As companies transition to a hybrid model, they’ll have to consider many factors, from COVID-related safety to workforce management considerations.
 To address safety concerns, companies like Adobe will allow employees to make reservations for office desks on the days when they go in.
 Prudential, on the other hand, is redesigning its offices with more open space and meeting rooms, so people can safely use these spaces for interaction.